Fluctuating Non-linear Non-equilibrium System in Terms of Nambu Thermodynamics: Nambu non-equilibrium thermodynamics

-The incompressibility implies the volume element of the thermodyanamic space is conserved, that is, this part gives the dynamics where the Liouville theorem and its generalization hold.
-On the other hand, the compressibility means the violation of the Liouville theorem, or the volume element is expanded or contracted, giving the entropy effect.
+The incompressibility implies the volume of the thermodyanamic space is conserved, that is, this part gives the dynamics where the Liouville theorem and its generalization hold.
+This is a merit of the Nambu dynamics.
+On the other hand, in the compressibility case, the violation of the Liouville theorem occurs; the volume is expanded or contracted, giving the entropy effect.
 The degree of expansion and contraction is given by the Lyapunov exponent in mathematics, so that the entropy can be called Lyapunov function following Prigogine.
-In this way, we rename the velocity potential $\phi$ as entropy $S=\phi$ .\footnote{

-In terms of hydrodynamics, the number density $\rho(t, \bm{x})/m~(m$: mass of fluid particle) is the distribution function $f(t, \bm{x})$ in the $N$-dimensional phase space.
+In this way, we rename the velocity potential $\phi$ as entropy $S=\phi$, the existence of which is guaranteed by the Helmholtz (or the Hodge) theorem.\footnote{ In terms of hydrodynamics, the number density $\rho(t, \bm{x})/m~(m$: mass of fluid particle) is the distribution function $f(t, \bm{x})$ in the $N$-dimensional phase space.
 Here, we consider $m=1$ and identify $f= \rho \equiv n$.
 Then, the number density $n(t, \bm{x})$ of fluid particle changes in the compressible fluid, following the equation of continuity,

 where $D_t$ is the Lagrangian derivative.
 In case of the compressible fluid ($\bm{\nabla} \bm{v} \ne 0$), the phase space is not uniformly distributed, that is $f=n$ is not constant, but the concentration or diffusion occurs within the phase space while streaming.
 This can be considered as the Lyapunov effect.
-Further details are continued in Appendix D.
+Further details are continued in Appendix D. }